juve-xx/Multipledescent/README.md

 # Multipledescent
-This is the supplementary material of the paper "Multiple descent in the multiple random feature model".
+This is the supplementary material for the paper "Multiple descent in the multiple random feature model".
 We also provide the codes of experiments in the paper.

 The code of theoretical curves for multiple random feature models are given in the three folders: 2activations, 3activations and 4activations.
 Readers may use activation.R and parameterpart.R to initialize the hyper parameters, and use the function in SolveStieljesequations.R to get the fixed point.
 Theoretical curves are calculated in the Theorycurve.R.